-The lecture covers the two waves of financial globalization of 1880-1914 and 1980-2008 and the de-globalization of finance that happened during the Great Depression.
+The lecture covers the two waves of financial globalization and the de-globalization of finance that happened during the Great Depression.
 A long run perspective on the 2008 financial crisis and Eurozone crisis will be provided through several historical case studies of stock market crashes, banking panics, currency crises and sovereign defaults.
 Finally, the lecture explores how central banks responded to financial crises in different historical periods and covers the main evolutions in monetary policy over the last two hundred years.